 (a) Case Filings.
 All cases in which the debtor resides, or has its principal place of business or principal assets, in the counties of Clark, Cowlitz, Grays Harbor, Lewis, Mason, Pacific, Pierce, Skamania, Thurston and Wahkiakum, shall be filed at Tacoma.
 All other cases shall be filed at Seattle.

-(b) Filing of Papers.
-All pleadings and papers shall be filed where the case is filed.
+- (b) Filing of Papers.
+All pleadings and papers shall be filed where the case is filed. - Calendaring.
+Unless otherwise ordered by the court, motions shall be noted for hearing (c) as follows:

-Local Rules W.D.
-Wash.
-Bankr.

-Effective Dec.
-1, 20164

-Page 5

-(c) Calendaring.
-Unless otherwise ordered by the court, motions shall be noted for hearing as follows: